predixdesignsystem/px-tooltip/README.md

 ### Options

 **for**
 The element to which the tooltip provides additional information.
+Optional, tooltip will be attached to parent element if a 'for' id is not provided.

 **orientation**
 The position of the tooltip relative to the 'for' element.
 Currently supports 'top', 'bottom', 'left' and 'right'.